 What You Need To Know About GAP Insurance

 - First, GAP insurance covers the difference, “The Gap” between the insurance payout of your totaled vehicle and the amount you still owe on it.

 - Second, from what I understand, not all auto insurance companies offer GAP insurance, and if they do, it may be offered by another name other than “GAP.”

-- Everything has gone up in price and I was paying on a very basic car and it was over fourteen years ago.
+- Everything has gone up in price, and I was paying for a very basic car, and it was over fourteen years ago.
 I imagine GAP insurance has gone up as well.
-I have no idea by how much because, as I mentioned, I have no use for it any longer.
+I have no idea how much because, as I mentioned, I no longer use it.